Hiking in Kosovo

 Central mountains are not sufficiently hard to climb, yet they make a good hiking trail, their height goes from 800–1200 meters.
 The Mirusha river splits these mountains in two groups.
 The first one is located in the south-west of central mountains and includes the following: Millanoviq mountains, Gajrak, Zatriq, Bajrak and Gremnik.
-The second group consists of Crnoljeva, Goleshi, Berisha, Kosmaqi, Drenica, Qyqavica mountains.
+The second group consists of Carraleva, Golesh, Berisha, Kosmaqi, Drenica, Qyqavica mountains.

 Surrounding mountains are located near border areas.
 They are harder for hiking because of their steep trails and require a lot of experience and agility.
-Mountains that are in this group are: east ridge mountains of Albanian alps, Hasi mountains, Pashtriku peak, Sharr mountain, Kortnik, east mountains of Gallak, Kopaoniku and Rogozna.
+Mountains that are in this group are: east ridge mountains of Albanian Alps, Hasi mountains, Pashtriku peak, Sharr Mountains, Kortnik, east mountains of Gallak, Kopaoniku and Rogozna.

 Hiking zones

-The preferred hiking zones are those providing at least a somewhat challenging set of trails, but also proximity to cities such as Prizren and Peć.
+The preferred hiking zones are those providing at least a somewhat challenging set of trails, but also proximity to cities such as Prizren and Peja.

 Even though Kosovo has many mountains that offer great trails for hiking, there are some that any hiker must visit because of their beauty and paths like: Sharr Gorge, mountains in Rugova Canyon and also Istog Gorge.
-In many of these places it is possible to go by car but in some mountains like :"Gjeravica", Mariashi, Roshkodoli, Žuti kamen, Milishefci and mountains in Belegu Gorge the only way to go is by off-road vehicle.
+In many of these places it is possible to go by car but in some mountains like :"Gjeravica", Mariashi, Roshkodoli, Guri i Kuq, Milishefci and mountains in Belegu Gorge the only way to go is by off-road vehicle.
 "Sharr mountain" is known for its good region and good roads (passable by any vehicle) but that is not the case for Rugova and Deçan Gorge.